Top Ten Ayurvedic Beauty Secrets

 Q: I've heard that many people feel extremely calmed and invigorated after applying this moisturizer.
 What are the ayurvedic herbs it contains?

-A: It contains Shankapushpi, Gotu Kola and Sensitive Plant to pacify Vyana Vata, improve ciruculation and maintain proper tactile sensitivity.
+A: It contains Gotu Kola and Sensitive Plant to pacify Vyana Vata, improve circulation and maintain proper tactile sensitivity.
 These herbs also nurture the seven layers of the skin and support the sweat glands.
-Silk Cotton Tree, Indian Madder and Woodfordia help enhance the skin's resistance to photosensitivity.
+Silk Cotton Tree (Bombax), Indian Madder and Woodfordia help enhance the skin's resistance to photosensitivity.
 Other herbs help the skin resist environmental irritants, and still others provide deep nourishment to the skin and retard the effects of free radicals and aging.
 The result is truly silky, youthful skin that actually glows with health.

 One woman told me this experience: "I was feeling overwhelmed with the holidays and an unexpected death in the family.
 I looked at myself in the mirror and thought I'd aged ten years in the last few days.
 So I decided to give myself a treat.
-I locked the bathroom door and lit a Blissful Heart aroma oil.
+I locked the bathroom door and lit a Blissful Heart Aroma Oil.
 Just inhaling the soothing scents of Sandalwood, Peppermint, Lemon and Thyme made me feel emotionally lighter.
 Then I warmed up some Youthful Skin Massage Oil and gave myself a long, luxurious massage.
 I felt the oil soak deep into my body and it seemed like it was not only nourishing my skin but the delicate nerves as well.
-By then I'd drawn a bathtub full of warm water and added Calming Therapeutic Bath Salts.
+By then I'd drawn a bathtub full of warm water and added some bath salts.
 I could literally feel the tension leaving my body.
-After bathing I applied Youthful Skin Skin Oil, which made my skin feel like the comfort of the massage was continuing on and on.
+After bathing I applied Youthful Skin Oil, which made my skin feel like the comfort of the massage was continuing on and on.
 By inhaling all the delightful scents of these products and feeling their herbal magic working, the strain of the past weeks lifted, and I felt completely relaxed and even happy again.
-When my husband saw me he said, "Wow!
-You look terrific!"
+When my husband saw me he said, 'Wow!
+You look terrific!'"

 Q: What can a person do to make his or her hair shiny and thick at any age?

 A: Basically, whatever you do for your skin in terms of diet and routine is going to benefit your hair.
-To take care of your hair, you must also take of your bones, because hair and nails are the by-products of the transformation from bone to bone marrow tissue.
+To take care of your hair, you must also take care of your bones, because hair and nails are the by-products of the transformation from bone to bone marrow tissue.
 If your bone tissue is healthy and sufficient in quantity and quality, then your hair's quality and quantity will reflect that.
 To nourish your bones, hair, and nails, be sure to eat lots of calcium-rich foods such as leafy green vegetables, milk products and sesame seeds.
-Calcium Support contains excellent sources of vegetarian calcium, such as Pearl Bhasma and Conch Shell Bhasma.
+Calcium Support contains excellent sources of vegetarian calcium, such as Pearl and Conch Shell.
 More importantly, it contains herbs to help your body to absorb calcium from food and other supplements.
-Herbal Absorb Multi-Mineral also enhances absorption of needed trace minerals, which if missing, can cause the hair to become dull and thin.

 Q: What about cleansing and conditioning your hair?

-It's easiest to use the same massage oil that you use for your skin: for Vata hair, use Relaxation Massage Oil or almond or sesame oil; for Pitta hair use Cool Sensation Massage Oil or coconut oil, and for Kapha hair use Invigoration Massage Oil or olive or sesame oil.
+It's easiest to use the same massage oil that you use for your skin: for Vata hair, use Moisturizing Herbal Massage Oil or almond or sesame oil; for Pitta hair use Soothing Herbal Massage Oil or coconut oil; and for Kapha hair use Stimulating Herbal Massage Oil or olive or sesame oil.
 If you can leave the oil in for at least an hour or two before washing it out, that will have a greater value.

 A: Problems with dull hair, hair loss or premature graying start in the liver.
 When the liver is strong, it filters out toxins.
 But if it is weak or overtaxed, the impurities can accumulate in the scalp and hair follicles, causing problem hair.
-Healthy Hair and Nails is a food supplement that directly addresses these problems.
+Healthy Hair & Nails is an herbal supplement that directly addresses these problems.
 It nourishes liver metabolism and the ayurvedic sub-doshas responsible for natural hair color and brilliant luster.

 Q: How can you keep track of all these recommendations?

 A: One thing you can do is keep a beauty calendar.
 On the calendar you can write down your customized daily routine.
 For instance, you can write down your normal routine for cleansing, toning, nourishing and moisturizing your skin.
-You can also write down special beauty routines, such as using the Youthful Skin Herbalized Clay once or twice a week for deep exfoliation.
+You can also write down special beauty routines, such as using bentonite clay once or twice a week for deep exfoliation.
 You can also write down reminders to yourself to eat the right foods, to go to bed early, to take time to massage.

 Q: What about seasonal routines?